MikkoVihtakari/BioticExplorer/README.md

 #### Export data

-Data from a Biotic Explorer session can be downloaded using the ‘Download -&gt; Data’ tab.
+Data from a Biotic Explorer session can be downloaded using the ‘Download -\> Data’ tab.
 If you want to reopen the data in Biotic Explorer or open the data in R, use the ‘R’ option without changing ‘Data to download’ options.
 This will save the data as an .rds file, which can be opened using the